awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

 ### Deleting the 2009\-07\-15\-default Security Group<a name="DeleteSecurityGroup-2009"></a>

 Any VPC created using an API version older than 2011\-01\-01 has the `2009-07-15-default` security group\.
 This security group exists in addition to the regular `default` security group that comes with every VPC\.
-You can't attach an Internet gateway to a VPC that has the `2009-07-15-default` security group\.
-Therefore, you must delete this security group before you can attach an Internet gateway to the VPC\.
+You can't attach an internet gateway to a VPC that has the `2009-07-15-default` security group\.
+Therefore, you must delete this security group before you can attach an internet gateway to the VPC\.

 **Note**
 If you assigned this security group to any instances, you must assign these instances a different security group before you can delete the security group\.